dart-lang/site-www/src/resources/faq.md

 ### Q. How does Dart code interoperate with JavaScript libraries?

-Although Dart and JavaScript are completely separate languages with separate VMs, they can interoperate.
-For more information, see [JavaScript and TypeScript interop](/interop/js-interop).
+Dart and JavaScript exist as separate languages with separate VMs, though they can interoperate.
+To learn more, review [JavaScript and TypeScript interop](/interop/js-interop).

-### Q. I have a large JavaScript codebase.
-How can I migrate it to Dart?
+### Q. How can I migrate my JavaScript codebase to Dart?

-Try migrating one major feature at a time, and use the [JavaScript interoperability library][package:js] only when necessary.
+Migrate one major feature at a time.
+Use the [JavaScript interoperability library][package:js] when necessary.

 ### Q. How does Dart compare with using the Closure compiler on JavaScript?

-The idea of optional type annotations is similar.
-Dart's are nicer syntactically.
+Optional type annotations work in a similar way.
+Dart's syntax reads better.

 Compare the following Closure compiler code: